Good Taste the Only Real Moat Left

 A practical loop for training taste

-Taste improves through repeated exposure, critique, and shipping.
-AI can accelerate that loop if you use it correctly.
+Taste grows through exposure, critique, and shipping.
+AI can speed that loop up.

-- Pick one high-leverage artifact from your week.
-A paragraph, a pricing explanation, a dashboard label, a customer email, or a key slide.
+- Pick one high-leverage artifact from your week: a paragraph, a pricing explanation, a dashboard label, a customer email, a slide.

-- For each version, write one sentence that starts with "fails because..."
+- For each, write one sentence starting with "fails because..."

-- Rewrite the strongest version with a hard constraint such as:
+- Rewrite the best version under a hard constraint:

 - No buzzwords